 The use of Prometric test centers supports the SOA’s goal of the administration of reliable and valid examinations to everyone across the globe.
 Their technology and testing platform will allow for the use of Excel and Word on written-answer exams as needed.
 In addition, Prometric centers will follow all locally applicable guidelines and regulations for physical distancing while their security and technology protocols will provide candidates with an equitable and secure testing environment.

-Will I have trouble finding a seat at Prometric centers for the fall exams?
+Will I have trouble finding a seat at Prometric centers?

 What if I live in a remote part of the world without a Prometric center in driving distance?